 - Explain to the participants the objectives of the exercise.
-Identify the scope of the exercise (child labor, forced labor, and/or human trafficking) - 5 minutes - If there is a local/national mandatory reporting requirement, lead a discussion asking the following questions, recording answers on the flip chart: - Has anyone used the mandatory reporting mechanism or received a tip from it?
+Identify the scope of the exercise (child labour, forced labour, and/or human trafficking). - 5 minutes - If the discussion is to focus on the mandatory reporting requirement for child abuse, lead a discussion asking the following questions, recording answers on the flip chart: - Has anyone used the mandatory reporting mechanism or received a tip from it?
 How did it work?
 Did it increase your ability to identify, investigate, or prosecute cases? - What are the benefits of mandatory reporting? - What are the challenges of mandatory reporting? - What kinds of education and outreach have been done about mandatory reporting?
 Are additional efforts needed?
-If so, what types of efforts do you think would be successful? - If there is not a local/national mandatory reporting requirement, lead a discussion asking the following questions, recording answers on the flip chart: - Would a mandatory reporting requirement be helpful?
+If so, what types of efforts do you think would be successful? - If the discussion is to focus on human trafficking or forced labour, lead a discussion asking the following questions, recording answers on the flip chart: - Would a mandatory reporting requirement be helpful?
 Why or why not? - What types of professions/offices/groups of people do you think should be included in mandatory reporting?
 Why?
 Do you think there will be challenges in including any of these groups?
 If so, what types of challenges? - What types of outreach or education would be needed to implement mandatory reporting? - 20 minutes - Wrap up with Q&A and the key messages below. - 5 minutes

-- Mandatory reporting can help identify cases of child labor, forced labor, and human trafficking, increasing the number of investigations and prosecutions. - Mandatory reporting can pose challenges if victims and survivors fear being reported and decline to seek medical or other services as a result.
+- Mandatory reporting can help identify cases of child labour, forced labour, and human trafficking, increasing the number of investigations and prosecutions. - Mandatory reporting can pose challenges if survivors fear being reported and decline to seek medical or other services as a result.